 It is important that you show the work in an organized manner clearly showing your thought process in solving the given question.
-Instructor cannot give points for the answer(s) that is(are) not readable and/or understandable.
-For homework, always staple pages together and do not write on the back of paper.
+Instructor cannot give credits for the answer(s)/work(s) that is(are) not readable and/or understandable.

-Make sure that you use appropriate units for all of your any of your work such as homework, project and exam, or you will be penalized for any missed unit or wrong unit, and also be penalized for using excessive number of significant figures e.g., $\pi = 3.1415926535897932385$ instead of $\pi = 3.14$
+Make sure that you use appropriate units for all your work such as quiz, project and exam, or you will be penalized for any missed unit or wrong unit, and also be penalized for using excessive number of significant figures e.g., $\pi = 3.1415926535897932385$ instead of $\pi = 3.14$